|

 he wrote:

-Dol Amroth.
-If you are still interested, the price is one thousand
+in Dol Amroth.
+If you are still interested, the price is one

-gold pieces live or eight hundred gold pieces for the dried equivalent.
+thousand gold pieces live, or eight hundred gold pieces for

-He folded and sealed the parchment and addressed it, then he
+He folded and sealed the parchment, addressed it, then he went

-dark.
-He closed the shop for the rest of the day, left the city
+He closed the shop for the rest of the day, left the city through

-through Dinham Gate, and went down to the docks.
-He knew a sea
+Dinham Gate, and went down to the docks.
+He knew a sea captain

-captain who would be willing to deliver the letter, and bring
+who would be willing to deliver the letter, and bring back the

 Prince Imrahil had just finished welcoming the King and Queen

-of Gondor, and was already standing in the outer bailey of the
+of Reunified Kingdom, and was already standing in the outer bailey

-castle, when the travellers from Eryn Carantaur rode through the
+of the castle, when the travellers from Eryn Carantaur rode through

-gatehouse.
-He greeted Legolas, Eowyn and their companions formally.
+the gatehouse.
+He greeted Legolas, Eowyn and their companions

 "Welcome to Dol Amroth, my lord, my lady, gentlemen,"